CodeStory/fluent-http/README.md

 ## Resources

 The notation with lambdas is very compact but cannot support path parameters of type other than `String`.
-So we've added the notion of resource, in a way similar to jaxb.
+So we've added the notion of Resource, in a way similar to jaxb.

 ```java
 routes.add(new CalculationResource());